bitethebullett/bitethebullett/README.md

 im not very energetic or great at talking to people and might come off as "dry" or disinterested sorry . dont correct/point out my spelling errors unless you actually cant understand me

-c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i go between changing styles a lot and reusing colors so i might look very different some days . dont copy me
+im offtab or semi afk a lot so whisper me if im not replying . i go between changing styles a lot and reusing colors so i might look very different some days . dont copy me

 i block and hide people freely but itll only be temporary unless your REALLY weird